dzharii/awesome-typescript/README.md

 * :octocat: [tinyhttp](https://github.com/talentlessguy/tinyhttp) - A modern Express-like web framework for Node.js, written in TypeScript and compiled to Native ESM.
 * :octocat: [ZenTS](https://github.com/sahachide/ZenTS) - A modern Node.js and TypeScript first framework for building rich web applications (see also: https://zents.dev)
 * :octocat: [Booster Framework](https://github.com/boostercloud/booster) - Event-driven cloud native GraphQL open-source framework, part of the Booster Cloud ecosystem.
 It makes use of high-level abstractions and conventions. (see also: https://booster.cloud)
+* :octocat: [Convex](https://github.com/get-convex) - The web's TypeScript-native backend application platform that can that can replace your database, server functions, and glue code.

 ### Standalone apps
 * :octocat: [Visual Studio Code](https://github.com/Microsoft/vscode) - Multiplatform IDE.